Format Painter in Google Sheets: Copy Conditional Formatting

 1. Select the cell or range of cells from which you want to copy the formatting

-2. Right-click and then click on Copy (or use the keyboard shortcut Control + C or Command + C for Mac)
+2. Right-click and then click on “Copy” (or use the keyboard shortcut Ctrl + C for Windows or Cmd + C for Mac)

 3. Select the range of cells where you want to copy the copied conditional formatting